 Whatever the cause, don’t take broadband problems lying down.
 Follow our step-by-step advice for complaining to your provider so your broadband problems are quickly sorted.

 Step 1: Contact your broadband provider

 Call your broadband supplier and talk to them about the problems you’re having.
-It may be something simple, such as routine broadband maintenance work that will be finished soon, or that your wireless broadband router needs replacing.
-Follow any advice they offer, and ask for a replacement router to see if that helps.
+It may be something simple, such as routine broadband maintenance work in your area that will be finished soon, or that your wireless broadband router needs replacing.
+Follow any advice they offer, and ask for a (free) replacement router to see if that helps.

 Step 2: Log broadband problems

 Keep a diary of all the broadband interruptions you experience, including slow speeds and intermittent service.
 You can then show your provider exactly when and for how long their service was unavailable, as this can help them understand the problem and find a broadband fix.

 If the problem persists, make a formal complaint.
 Write to your broadband provider saying that you consider it to be in breach of contract because it is not providing the service that was agreed to.
 Attach the diary of the interruptions to your service.

 You can request a refund for the times you didn’t receive the broadband service you’d expected, as well as ask for the problem to be resolved.